deersheep330/WebDriverWrapper/README.md

 - __Hover an element and wait for another element__

-Hover an element and expect another element to be displayed, if the expected element isn't present, an exception would be thrown.
+Hover an element and expect another element to be displayed, if the expected element isn't present, it would retry several times.
+If the expected element still not present, an exception would be thrown.

 ```java
 op.hoverAndWait(getElement("MyText"), getElement("TriggeredTooltip"));